dhayv/hybrid-chatbot-platform/README.md

 **2\.
 Orchestration with Kubernetes (EKS):** Kubernetes provides powerful orchestration capabilities for managing containerized applications at scale.
 We’re leveraging Amazon Elastic Kubernetes Service (EKS) to deploy and manage our Docker containers efficiently.
 EKS automates container deployment, scaling, and management, ensuring high availability and resilience.

-**3\.
-DevSecOps Practices:** Throughout the deployment pipeline, we’re integrating security practices into every stage to ensure the security of our ChatBOT application.
-This includes vulnerability scanning, code analysis, and security testing to identify and mitigate potential security threats early in the development lifecycle.

-By implementing DevSecOps practices and leveraging modern technologies like Kubernetes and Docker,  we’re ensuring the secure, scalable, and efficient deployment of ChatBOT, enhancing user engagement and satisfaction.

 # **STEPS:**
 **Step: 1 :- Provisioning AKS cluster**